 - Loosen the cover retaining knob and remove the cover. - Remove the pre-cleaner from the paper element. - Remove the element cover nut, element cover, and paper element. - Do not wash the paper element or use pressurized air, as this will damage the element.
 Replace a dirty, bent, or damaged element with a new element.
 Handle new elements carefully; do not use if the sealing surfaces are bent or damaged. - When servicing the air cleaner, check the air cleaner base.
 Make sure it is secured and not bent or damaged.
 Also check the element cover for damaged or improper fit.
-Replace all damaged air cleaner components.
-Reinstall the paper element, pre-cleaner, element cover, element cover nut, and air cleaner cover.
+Replace all damaged air cleaner components. - .NOTE: Before air cleaner is reassembled make sure rubber seal is in position around stud.
+Inspect, making sure it is not damaged and seals with the element cover - Reinstall the paper element, pre-cleaner, element cover, element cover nut, and air cleaner cover.
 Secure cover with the cover retaining knob.